Davii-Ng/final-applied-AI-project/README.md

 A terminal-first multi-agent music recommender built for CodePath AI110.
 Given a free-text "vibe" description, a 4-agent pipeline detects mood, builds a listener profile, curates a ranked setlist, and writes a DJ narration paragraph.

+This project matters because it turns a subjective request ("match my vibe") into a transparent, testable AI workflow that shows exactly how each step contributes to the final recommendation.

+## Original Project (Modules 1-3)

+**Original project name:** Music Recommender Simulation (CodePath AI110 Modules 1-3).

+In the original version, the system used a small hand-curated song dataset and deterministic scoring to recommend tracks based on mood, genre, and energy.
+Its core capability was to rank songs from structured features and generate explainable picks, which this project extends into a multi-agent pipeline with retrieval grounding and narration.

 ## Architecture

 ```